 For even more easy family recipes, be sure to check out my cookbook, The Meatless Monday Family Cookbook!

-- 2 tablespoons olive oil or ¼ – ½ cup of veggie broth for oil-free
+- 2 tablespoons olive oil use broth or water for an oil-free option

 - 2 tablespoons tomato paste